How to Get Nail Polish Out of Clothes

 • Dab the stain with a cotton ball soaked in rubbing alcohol or non-acetone nail polish remover.

-• Blot the area with a clean cloth and wash the garment as recommended.
+• Blot the area with a clean cloth and wash the cloth.

 Gel Nail Polish

-• Gently scrape off any excess gel nail polish from the fabric using a dull knife or spoon.
+• Mildly scrape off any excess gel nail polish from the fabric using a dull knife or spoon.

 • Apply rubbing alcohol or non-acetone nail polish remover onto a cloth and dab the stain.

-• Rinse the area with warm water and follow the fabric’s laundering instructions.
+• Wash up the area with warm water and follow the fabric’s laundering instructions.

 Step-by-Step Stain Removal Techniques

-Now let’s walk through the step-by-step stain removal techniques for each fabric and stain type mentioned earlier:
+Now follow the step-by-step process for stain removal techniques for each fabric and stain type mentioned earlier:

-1. Identify the fabric type and check for any specific instructions on the clothing label.
+1. Identify the fabric type and check for any specific instructions on the clothing tag.

-2. Perform a patch test on an inconspicuous area using the chosen cleaning agent.
+2. Perform a patch test on an inconspicuous area using the chosen cleaning.

 3. Blot the stain gently with a clean cloth soaked in warm water or a mild detergent solution.

-4. Apply the appropriate stain removal method, such as using nail polish remover, rubbing alcohol, or alternative solutions.
+4. Apply the appropriate stain removal method, such as nail polish remover, rubbing alcohol, or other solutions.

-5. Rinse the treated area with water and launder the garment as recommended by the fabric type.
+5. Rinse the treated area with water and launder the garment as the fabric type suggests.

 Dealing with Set-In Nail Polish Stains